 - Hates Being Touched: Dewey gives Manx a big hug.
 Manx seems less than thrilled.

 - Laser-Guided Karma: The con-man steals a large amount of money, destroys countless families, and unwittingly sets Charlie Manx on a path that sees his wife dead, his children turned into soulless monsters and Manx himself become an ageless demon.
 By the end of the story, Manx has made sure that the con-man has suffered an appropriate comeuppance.
 With interest.

 - Looks Like Orlok: Charlie Manx often looks like this from a distance.
 It's especially apparent at the start of the first chapter when his passenger still looks human, by the end he once again looks like a normal human while it is the child who now looks like a demon, implying a connection.

 - Rape as Backstory: Charlie is raped as a child by one of his mother's 'clients'.

 - Start of Darkness: The first issue serves as this for Manx as we see effectively see his entire life leading up to him being the monster seen in NOS4A2.

-- The girl he his transporting in the first issue returns in the fourth, not only is she one of those who most viciously attacks Dewey but it is implied that Dewey had molested her before Charlie took her away to Christmasland.
+- The girl he is transporting in the first issue returns in the fourth; not only is she one of those who most viciously attacks Dewey, but it is implied that Dewey had molested her before Charlie took her away to Christmasland.

 - Token Good Teammate: Chess.
 Unlike Sykes, a vicious carnival geek, and Dewey, a rapist Hollywood agent, he's a father who attacked the doctor who callously let his son die.